r3APA3EH/Documentation/emotecraft/gettingstarted/customemotes.md

 You can currently download emotes from [Emotes Open Collection](https://emotes.kosmx.dev/), or by using [RedlanceBot](https://discord.com/users/762690439769358377) on the emotecraft server in discord (You can also DM)

 :::warning
-`.json` and `.emotecraft` emotes may not contain viruses, be careful about file ext and never double-click them!
+`.json` and `.emotecraft` emotes will NEVER contain viruses, but be careful about file ext and never double-click them!
 :::

 ### Installing